 SOAR is an unparalleled OA monitoring program for several reasons.
 It is one of the only continuous, coastal OA monitoring sites on the west coast of the United States.
 Historically, ocean acidification data has been collected in the open ocean, which is a more stable environment compared to the dynamic and variable near-shore environment.
-SOAR has already collected near-continuous data for four years off the Scripps Pier, and the Smith lab hopes to maintain this program into the foreseeable future.
+SOAR has already collected near-continuous data for six years off the Scripps Pier, and the Smith lab hopes to maintain this program into the foreseeable future.

 SOAR data is also unique in data quality due to rigorous weekly instrument calibration methods.
 SOAR employs two methods of calibration: discrete water sample collection (per Andrew Dickson, et al., Guide to Best Practices for Ocean CO2 Measurements) and an in situ calibration.
 The in situ calibration is applied by surrounding the pH sensor with Tris Buffer, which has a known pH at a known temperature.
 This in situ method is more accurate than the collection of discrete samples, since the sensor is fully immersed in a known buffer solution.
 The collection of discrete samples assumes the water being collected is of the same chemical composition as the water immediately surrounding the sensor, but it is possible for carbonate chemistry parameters to vary within very small differences in space and time.
 Both calibration methods are used weekly, creating one of the most rigorously collected data sets on ocean pH that exist.

 SOAR Monitoring Program provides a valuable coastal OA dataset that is not being replicated elsewhere.
 Therefore, the data produced has been in high demand.
 To date, three publications featuring SOAR data have been submitted to scientific journals for review.